Random121/janban/README.md

 - move a card to a different column
 - filter cards within all columns based on keywords or type
 - remove a card from a column
-- view basic statistics about the board like the number of cards and story points
+- view basic statistics about the kanban board like the number of cards and story points